mparno/fenics-web/docs/dolfin/dev/cpp/source/programmers-reference/fem/DofMap.rst

     .. cpp:function:: void set(GenericVector& x, double value) const

         Set dof entries in vector to a specified value.
 Parallel layout of vector must be consistent with dof map range.
+This function is typically used to construct the null space of a matrix operator.

         *Arguments*
             vector (:cpp:class:`GenericVector`)